When are recreation centers and pools reopening?

 What is the cost to use facilities or participate in programs?

-Reservations for most activities are $2 unless the customer has a free membership such as SilverSneakers, MY Denver PRIME, Renew Active, or MY Denver Card.
+The entrance fee is $2 unless the customer has a free membership such as SilverSneakers, MY Denver PRIME, Renew Active, or MY Denver Card.
 Swim lessons and other program costs vary based on the activity and supplies needed.

 How do I register for programs?